 - Once your PC shuts down, turn it back on again.

 Also, you could use the power button on the computer to turn it off.
 In case it’s built into the keyboard on the laptop, removing the battery with the laptop unplugged from the power source would help shut it down.

 2. Reinstall mouse and keyboard drivers

 - Press Windows + X or right-click on the Start button in the Taskbar to launch the Quick Access/Power User menu.

-- Similarly double-click on Keyboards to view the devices under it, and uninstall the malfunctioning keyboard.
+- Similarly, repeat the same step for Keyboards to view the devices under it and uninstall the malfunctioning keyboard.

 - After you have uninstalled the drivers for both the mouse and keyboard, restart the computer.

 3. Update mouse and keyboard drivers in Windows 11

 - Right-click the Start button and choose Device Manager.
 You can also use Windows key + I shortcut and arrow keys to open it.